 Founder & Co-Owner

-Although she began her musical studies on the violin, Grace began playing the cello at the age of nine under the instruction of Dona Vellek Klein.
+Even though Grace began her musical studies on the violin, she began playing the cello at the age of nine under the instruction of Dona Vellek Klein.
 During her high school years, Grace performed with the New World Symphony Orchestras and studied with Ingrid Fischer-Bellman.
 In addition, she performed as a soloist at The Palladium in Carmel, Indiana.
 While at the Jacobs School of Music, Grace continued her training in the Starker method as she studied with Benjamin Karp and Adriana Contino.

 When she is not performing, Grace loves traveling worldwide with her husband, Jordan.
 Her passions include hiking, spending time in her community of Speedway, and reading.